 What is software testing?

-Software testing is the process to identify the correctness, completeness and quality of developed product.
+Software testing is the process to identify the correctness, completeness and quality of developed software product.

 What is agile methodology?

 Agile SDLC model is a combination of iterative and incremental process model with focus on process adaptability and customer satisfaction by rapid delivery of working software product.